Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: ESS in Multiplayer hypermatrix games

-Of course, in general asymmetric hypermatrix games, ESS's under all three definitions can be either pure or mixed.
+In general asymmetric hypermatrix games, ESSes can be either pure or mixed under all the three definitions.
 The next logical question is to ask ESS (of either bihypermatrix game or asymmetric hypermatrix game) under which definition is (locally) asymptotically stable fixed point of the replicator equation (\ref{eqn:replicator_asym_2}).
-As far as the pure ESS's under Definitions 1e and 2e are concerned, the same Lyapunov function as used in the case of two-player game (see Sec.~\ref{sec:pess}), $V_1(\mathbf{x},\mathbf{y})=D_{\rm KL}(\mathbf{\hat{x}}||\mathbf{{x}})+D_{\rm KL}(\mathbf{\hat{y}}||\mathbf{{y}})$, exists for the corresponding fixed points of Eq.~(\ref{eqn:replicator_asym_2}).
-Thus, one can show that Definition 1e and Definition 2e imply the asymptotic stability of the (isolated) fixed point corresponding to a pure ESS---all one has to do is take the time derivative of $V_1$ and use Eq.~(\ref{eqn:replicator_asym_2}) to arrive at
+As far as the pure ESSes under and- and sum-definitions are concerned, the same Lyapunov function as used in the case of two-player game (see Sec.~\ref{sec:pure_bimatrix}), $V_1(\mathbf{x},\mathbf{y})=D_{\rm KL}(\mathbf{\hat{x}}||\mathbf{{x}})+D_{\rm KL}(\mathbf{\hat{y}}||\mathbf{{y}})$, exists for the corresponding fixed points of Eq.~(\ref{eqn:replicator_asym_2}).
+Thus, one can show that and- and sum-definitions imply the asymptotic stability of the (isolated) fixed point corresponding to a pure ESS---all one has to do is to take the time derivative of $V_1$ and use Eq.~(\ref{eqn:replicator_asym_2}) to arrive at

 and subsequently demand the $\dot{V}_1<0$ to validate the implication.
-Moreover, following exactly similar arguments as done in the two-player case (Sec.~\ref{sec:pess}), linear stability analysis establishes that pure 2ESS need not be asymptotically stable fixed point of the replicator equation (\ref{eqn:replicator_asym_2}) even in the multiplayer case.
-We omit the straightforward steps as they are analogous and repetitive.
+Moreover, following exactly similar arguments as done in the two-player case (Sec.~\ref{sec:asym_pure_strict}), linear stability analysis establishes that pure 2ESS is asymptotically stable fixed point of the replicator equation (\ref{eqn:replicator_asym_2}) even in the multiplayer case when it is a strict NE.
+We omit the straightforward steps as they are analogous and repetitive, as one can see from the eigenvalues $\lambda_1, \lambda_2,\cdots,\lambda_{m-1}, \lambda'_1, \lambda'_2,\cdots,\lambda'_{n-1}$---which respectively are {the following: } at the fixed point $(\hat{\mathbf{x}},\hat{\mathbf{y}})=((0,\cdots,0,1),(0,\cdots,0,1))$.
+Using the same argument we can also show that all three definitions are equivalent in case of strict NE.

+It is not very hard to see that, for ESS that is non-strict pure NE, the situation is more nuanced than for ESS that is strict NE.
+In fact, similar or even more intricate subtleties may arise, as observed in two-player games.